JustinKhu/Windows-Server-AD-Lab/README.md

 **Phase 3: Practical Helpdesk Scenarios and AD Issues**

-Simulating a variety of both common helpdesk tickets and common issues with Active Directory that users will encounter.
+Simulated a variety of both common helpdesk tickets and common issues with Active Directory that users will encounter.